gouherdanish/gouherdanish.github.io/_posts/2025-05-14-ip-address.md

 - IP address is decided by the router (logically) to locate a device in the network (just like your mail come to your address)

 ---
+### IP Address vs MAC Address

+_logical / physical_
+- IP Address is a logical addressing of a device in the network (like your street address)
+- MAC Address is physical addressing of device

+_assigned by_
+- IP address is assinged by Router DHCP (software)
+- MAC address is assigned by Hardware and is burned into NIC by manufacturer

+_changes?_
+- IP address can change dynamically
+- MAC address can't change usually

+_layer_
+- IP address is used at Layer 3 (Network Layer)
+- MAC address is used at Layer 2 (Data Link Layer)

+_Format_
+- IP address is 32-bit (IPv4) or 128-bit (IPv6)
+- MAC address is 48-bit hexadecimal

+_Example_
+- IP = 192.168.0.1
+- MAC = 00:1A:3B:4C:5D:6E

 ### Can the IP address of a device change ?
 If yes, in what cases ?

 Yes, in following cases